 What is special about the Hazel curriculum?

 We are so lucky with the location of our school!
 We have so many established links with local businesses, education settings and sporting venues that enrich and deepen the children’s learning.
-For example, we work closely with De Montfort University - their students support learning in areas such as Modern Foreign Languages.
-Leicester City FC facilitate competitions for boys’ and girls’ football, and we attend many different religious buildings in and around the city.
+For example, we work closely with Leicester University and De Montfort University as their students support learning in areas such as Modern Foreign Languages.
+Our children also regularly visit different religious buildings in and around the city.

 How is the curriculum organised?